In this Cisco CCNA training tutorial, you’ll learn about the private address ranges. Scroll down for the video and also text tutorial.

 IPv6 is still found in a lot of places, mostly in services provider networks.
-For the majority of service provider networks both support both IPv4 and IPv6.
+The majority of service provider networks support both IPv4 and IPv6.
 You'll also see it being used for mobile services, like on your mobile phone.
 This is because there are lots of mobile phones and they're a relatively newer technology.

 IPv6 was already out and there was already a shortage of IPv4 addresses.
 So for mobile services, we are mostly on IPv6.
 Where you'll also see it is in larger countries that had a later adoption of the Internet, such as India and China.

 Spare public IPv4 addresses were exhausted in 2011, so IPv6 is still the future path.
 You see that most companies today are using the RFC 1918 addresses and NAT but it will slowly move over to IPv6.

 You still need to understand subnetting.
 So don't think, "Oh, well, if we don't have that IPv4 address space problem, why did I have to spend all that time in this section learning about subnetting?"

 You're still going to do subnetting even when you're using private IP addresses on the inside because you still need to do your logical addressing.
 You also need to be able to understand and troubleshoot IP.
 Everything that you have learned in this section is very applicable to the real world and also of course for passing your CCNA exam.

 Because we have the entire private IP address space to work with, it's common to see today's real-world enterprises using /24 subnets for their end hosts, a /30 for their point-to-point link, and a /32 for the loopbacks.